muratk5n/thirdwave/en/README.md

 ---

-Texas gov sent immigrants by bus, he is now outdone.
 They are not jailing, absusing people, they are just like, to other states, "here you take'em".
 "Want open borders?
 Now that border extends to your state"

+---

+Texas gov sent immigrants by bus, he is now outdone.

 Axios: "Ron DeSantis sends two planes of undocumented migrants to Martha’s Vineyard"